dancurrotto/dotnet-core-simple/src/dotnet-core-simple-web-ui/kubernetes/commands.md

 Grab the external IP and pop it in the browser.
 The app should come up and you should see your Secret and ClientId.

-Grab the pod:
+Grab a pod:

     kubectl get pod

 and:

-ssh into a node using Kubectl to look around:
+Using that pod ssh into a node using Kubectl to look around:

     kubectl exec -it dotnet-core-simple-549cbb9855-lsldk -- /bin/bash